Natural Loose Rough Diamonds

 If the answer to any of the above questions is YES, then you probably don't have a diamond or did not find a diamond.

+Only one in a million diamonds are gem quality one-carat stones; one in five million are gem quality two-carat stones; and one in 15 million are gem quality three-caraters.
+You may have a better chance of striking gold (or diamonds) by playing the lottery!
 Diamonds over 8 mm, in excess of 2 grams in weight are extremely rare.
-The chances of finding a diamond are 1 in 10,000,000.
 The chances of finding a diamond over 8 mm, in excess of 2 grams in weight are 1 in 1,000,000,000.
 That is one chance in a billion!

 Ok, so you think you beat the odds and actually found a rough diamond.
 Now how do you test it to confirm it is a diamond?